PostCyberPunk/DidM/docs/QuickStart.md

 # "foo" = "bar"
 environment = { "icon_theme" = "Catppuccin-Mocha" }

-[runners.basic]
+[plans.basic]
 #***
 # Profiles to execute
 profiles = ["basic", "defaultTheme"]

-# Commands to run before executing the runner.
+# Commands to run before deploying the plan.
 pre_build_commands = []

-# Commands to run after executing the runner.
+# Commands to run after deploying the plan.
 post_build_commands = []

 # Overrides global behavior.
 override_behaviour = {}

-# Environment variables for runner commands.
+# Environment variables for plan commands.
 environment = []
 ```

 ## Advice

-1. Use a main configuration file to define your primary profiles and runners.
+1. Use a main configuration file to define your primary profiles and plans.
 Separate detailed settings into separate included files for better organization.
 2. Avoid nested included files, as this can cause issues.
 Instead, place configuration files outside your source directory and organize them into separate folders.

 ## Upcoming Features